 The wings are already cooked and you could just slather them in sauce.
 However, we like crispy skin so we add an extra step and give them a quick broil to crisp them.
 This does add to the cook time a little bit.
 I think it is worth it to get crispy chicken wings!

 Preheat oven to 450 degrees.

-Line a baking pan with aluminum foil to avoid a mess and you can also use it to create dividers between your slow cooker chicken wings so you can keep the sauced wings separate.
+Line the top of a baking sheet with aluminum foil to avoid a mess.
+You can also use it to create foil trays.
+This serves to divide your slow cooker chicken wings so you can keep different sauced wings separate.

 Use tongs to lay the crock pot wings out onto the baking sheet with space between each one.

 Then use a spoon to cover each wing in wing sauce.

 Place baking pan in oven about 10 inches down from the heat source and bake for 5 minutes.